mlcraft-io/docs/docs/overview/index.md

 ## Contact Us

 If you have questions, feedback, or need assistance, don't hesitate to reach out to us.
-You can contact us through our [official website](https://synmetrix.io) or by visiting our [GitHub repository](https://github.com/synmetrix-io/synmetrix).
+[Contact us](/docs/links-and-contacts/index.md). or by visiting our [GitHub repository](https://github.com/mlcraft-io/mlcraft).

 Synmetrix is meticulously designed to streamline your data management, analysis, and transmission workflows, making it the ultimate tool for all your data needs.
 We look forward to your involvement and contributions!